 Jesse Black, technician: M.S.
 University of Hawaii, fisheries researcher

 Shane Coffield, undergrad: Ph.D.
-UC Irvine, postdoc NASA Goddard Biospheric Sciences
+UC Irvine - Earth System Science, postdoc NASA Goddard

 Maitreyee Mukherjee, postdoc 2013-2015: Assistant Professor of Biology, West Texas A&M University

-Kyra Grantz, undergraduate: Ph.D. candidate in epidemiology, Johns Hopkins University
+Kyra Grantz, undergraduate: Ph.D.
+Johns Hopkins University - infectious disease epidemiology

-Didi Bojanova, undergraduate: PhD. candidate in geobiology, University of Southern California
+Didi Bojanova, undergraduate: PhD.
+University of Southern California - geobiology

 Rachel Folz, undergraduate: M.D.
 Thomas Jefferson University, Assistant Professor Rush University Medical Center

 Michael Kang, technician: M.D.
-UChicago Pritzker School of Medicine
+UChicago Pritzker School of Medicine, anesthesiologist

 Naama Dekel-Bird, technician: Ph.D.
 Weizmann Institute, postdoc Merck